 A copy of the Summons and Complaint must be served to the tenant before it is filed with the court.
 The landlord must contact the sheriff’s department to arrange for the sheriff or a constable to serve the paper to the tenant (a fee will be required).
 If the server was unable to personally deliver the paper to the tenant but instead left a copy of the form at the rental unit, the landlord will be required to send an additional copy to the tenant by first-class mail.
-A certificate of service should be completed by the server and returned to the landlord.
+Once the form has been delivered, a certificate of service should be completed by the server and returned to the landlord.

 Step 5 – Submit Filings